phil-rolle/google-sheet-release-manager/google_sheet_release_manager.md

 ## Problem Statement

+The DevOps team needed to:

+- Offload some of our growing workload.
+- Provide a way for SRE to update servers without needing to learn DevOps or require access to DevOps tools/repositories

 The SRE team needed a scalable, secure, and auditable way to manage:

 - Which software release version each server was on.